ZerBea/hcxtools/README.md

 Requirements
 --------------

-* Linux (recommended Arch, but other distros should work, too).
+* Linux (recommended Arch, but other distros should work, too.
+No support for toher distros!).
 Don't use Kernel 4.4 (rt2x00 driver regression)

 * libopenssl and openssl-dev installed